 FCA – The Financial Conduct Authority is the regulator of the loans industry in the UK.
 Uncle Buck is fully authorised by the FCA and authorisation is awarded to those lenders that meet the high level standards required by the regulator.

-Fixed interest – Our loans are charged at a fixed interest rate of 0.8% interest per day on the principal outstanding subject to the application of the price cap.
-Being ‘fixed’ it means that the rate charged will stay the same throughout the entire loan term and will never go up or down, known as ‘variable.’
+Fixed interest – Our loans are charged at a maximum fixed interest rate of 0.8% interest per day on the principal outstanding subject to the application of the price cap.
+Being ‘fixed’ it means that the rate applied to your agreement will stay the same throughout the entire loan term and will never go up or down, known as ‘variable.’

 High Cost Short Term Credit (HCSTC) – an unsecured regulated credit agreement where the APR is equal or exceeds 100% and the credit is substantially repayable within 12 months from the date it is advanced.

 Instalment loan – This refers to paying loans in staggered monthly payments, rather than paying your entire loan back in one lump sum.
-Uncle Buck offers instalment loans that are repaid over 3 months and this gives you greater flexibility and control of your finances.
+Uncle Buck offers instalment loans that are repaid in monthly instalments and this gives you greater flexibility and control of your finances.

 Loan agreement – This online contract highlights the terms and obligations of your loan.
 Customers will be required to sign this electronically prior to being funded.

 Loan amount – This is the amount you can borrow from your loan.
-Uncle Buck allows customers to apply to borrow between £100 and £1,000 and the amount you can take out will depend on whether you meet the criteria, credit and affordability checks.
+Uncle Buck allows customers to apply to borrow up to £1,000 and the amount you can take out will depend on whether you meet the criteria, credit and affordability checks.